Chapter 6: Correction

 King Edal laughed.
 “I oft doubt myself.
 God helps us to walk in the light, yes?”

-“Yes, Sire, He does.”
+“Yes, Sire, he does.”

 “Is there anything you need from us to help with your task?”